Shelby Series 1: Technical specifications

-The Series 1 had dual wishbone suspension with coil-over remote reservoir dampers mounted inboard, and actuated by "rocker arms".
-The engine was mounted completely behind the front axle and drove a drive shaft supported in a "torque tube" that spun a 6 speed ZF trans-axle specially modified for the Series 1.
+The Series 1 has dual wishbone suspension with coil-over remote reservoir dampers mounted inboard, and actuated by rocker arms.
+The engine was mounted completely behind the front axle, helping give the car a 50/50 weight distribution, and drove a drive shaft supported in a torque tube that spun a 6 speed ZF trans-axle specially modified for the Series 1.
 The chassis was made of extruded and formed 6061 aluminum.
 It was welded together and then post-heat-treated for maximum strength throughout.
 Then aluminum honeycomb panels specially designed were bonded into the floor boards and rocker panels for added structure and stiffness.
 The body panels were carbon fiber and fiberglass laminate.
 The engine, torque-tube, trans-axle, and damper mounts were all rubber-isolated from the frame.
-The supercharged prototypes produced near 600 bhp and 530 lbft of torque.
-The Goodyear Eagle F1 tires were based on an IMSA racing "rain tire" that had been used for the "show car" model.
-Goodyear built custom tires for the car.
+The supercharged prototypes had an engine power output of 600 hp and 530 lbft of torque.
+The Goodyear Eagle F1 tires specially made for the car, were based on an IMSA racing rain tires that had been used for the show car.

+In a Motor Trend road test, the naturally aspirated version recorded a 0-60 mph (0–96 km/h) acceleration time of 4.4 seconds and a quarter mile time of 12.8 seconds at 109.9 mi/h.
+With a curb weight of approximately 1,202 kg (2,650 lb) and lightweight construction using aluminum and carbon fiber, the Series 1 was capable of reaching a top speed of around 170 mph (274 km/h).
+In a Car and Driver road test, a supercharged Series 1 recorded a 0-60 mph (0–96 km/h) acceleration time of 4.1 seconds and a quarter mile time of 13.0 seconds at 112 mi/h, which the testers say was limited by clutch problems which subsequently disabled the car.